notgull/notgull.github.io/_posts/2023-06-23-quest-for-piet.md

 This may seem like an ultimately meaningless distinction.
 I thought so at first!
 After all, it's all being pushed to a `wgpu::Queue`, right?

 Well, let's say you eventually want to do something with that, aside from just rendering it to the window.
 Say, let's say you want to copy the data out of the texture into a buffer so you can save it to the disk.
+Such as, my current use case.

 I stumbled onto a scenario that might've been obvious to someone more informed than me.
 I did a "copy to buffer" command after I'd already submitted the queue (in `flush()`), and...
 I got nothing!
 The texture was empty, and I was writing blanks to the disk.
 It took me a while to figure out what was the issue was, but eventually I realized that I needed to rewrite a lot of code.